 Courses will meet at my home in Geneva.
 For families who are a bit further away, carpooling may be an option.
 I also have 20 acres, a porch, and a separate “study” area if you would like to stay during class.

 Modern World History-Based Writing Lessons: (Grades 7-11) CLASS FULL (Waitlist available) Excellent course for 7-9th graders with prior IEW experience or high school students with no prior IEW experience.
 Using the IEW lessons by Lori Verstegen, 7th to 11th-grade students will improve their composition skills while learning about important events and people around the globe.
 This yearlong course explores world history from Gutenberg to twenty-first-century technology.
-Grammar is the Fix-it program by Pamela White.
-Additionally, we will continue putting good language in so we can get good language out.
+Grammar is the Fix-it program by Pamela White (Fix-it it 4: Mowgli and Shere Khan) Additionally, we will continue putting good language in so we can get good language out.
 A portion of every class will be spent listening to and discussing literature.
 All work must be typed.
-WAITLIST -1